-6.0 CONCLUSION
+6. Conclusion

 This paper compares the methods of tracking tourists in order to get the best tracking tourists methods for the research that will conduct in Melaka Heritage sites.
 The comparison is important because a suitable tool and appropriate technique are needed in order to get valuable information about the spatial movement of tourists.
-There is a need to overcome the traditional approach of tracking tourist which is the data collected methods are questionable.
-Moreover, emerging technologies give options to the researcher to use new tracking technique which can provide more valuable information about tourist movements.

-The findings shows, based on 11 options of tracking technique GPS application in cellular phone is the best tools to be used to track the movement of tourist in Melaka Heritage site.
+Of the 11 tracking technique in this paper, all technique can be used to track individual tourists' movement.
+However, GPS application in cellular phone is the best tools to be used to track the movement of tourist in Melaka Heritage site.
 In terms of 7 criteria that have been explained which are accuracy, availability, appropriate technique, time frame, suitable to be used in historic site, privacy of travelling and cost the GPS application in cellular phone have no problems to be used for the research.
 This method can record in detail tourist movement while tourists busy enjoying themselves visiting the heritage sites.
 It will not disturb the activities of tourists because it can work independently without being checked by tourists.
 In addition, the small size of smart phone also gives advantages to this method because it will not burden the respondents to bring it.

 The spatial movement data that obtained from application of GPS in smart phone will be analyzed using sieve map technique and categorical technique.
 Further, the result will show the model of tourist movement pattern in heritage sites.
 Other than that, by mapping the tourists movement data also can show the 'hot spot', 'cold spot' and 'transition area' of destination attraction.
 Hence, accurate and precise data about tourist movement that gathered from modern tracking approach plus arrival interview and interview session at the end of the visitation of tourists can give a better picture about tourist behavior either local or international tourists.
-Thus, it will help tourism planner, local authority, decision makers and other related field understand more about tourists and improve the destination management and create a comprehensive policy for tourism destination especially for heritage sites.
+Thus, it will help tourism planner, local authority, decision makers and other related field understand more about tourists and improve the destination management and create a comprehensive policy for tourism destination especially for heritage sites